Ordisoftware/Hebrew-Calendar/README.md

 #### Planned - Version 8.x

-- Add parashah reminder at the start of the week.
 - Add lunar months board with meanings, lettriqs, study tools, edition and export.

 #### In progress - Version 8.2

+- Add parashah reminder at the start of the week.
-- Improve current day info refreshing.
+- Improve refreshing current day info labels.

 #### 2021.05.31 - Version 8.1